Build an end-to-end attribute-based access control strategy with AWS IAM Identity Center and Okta

 Now administrators who assume this permission set can view, create, and manage only the secrets that belong to their team or department, based on the tags that you defined.
 You can reuse this permission set across a large number of teams, which can reduce the number of permission sets you need to create and manage.

-In this post, I’ve talked about the benefits organizations can gain from embracing an ABAC strategy, and walked through how to turn on ABAC attributes in Okta and AWS SSO.
+In this post, I’ve talked about the benefits organizations can gain from embracing an ABAC strategy, and walked through how to turn on ABAC attributes in Okta and AWS IAM Identity Center.
 I’ve also shown how you can create ABAC-driven permission sets to simplify your permission set management.
 For more information on AWS services that support ABAC—in other words, authorization based on tags—see our updated AWS services that work with IAM page.

 Want more AWS Security how-to content, news, and feature announcements?
 Follow us on Twitter.